cozhiv/FlaskLogin/README.md

 # FlaskLogin
-#simple blog
+Simple blog.
-#just testing the possibilites of Flask.
+Just testing the possibilites of Flask.
+So bad I forgot to include venv and vscode folders in .gitignore when making the first commit.